nyeogmi/moogle/README.md

 # Moogle

+`moogle` is an alternative to `BTreeMap` with a lot of desirable properties for game-like simulations.
+These include determinism, symmetry, and uniqueness of associations between keys/values.

+Its interface is fairly close to Rust's builtin map interface.
+I haven't profiled it yet, but based on its implementation, I'd expect it to be within an order of magnitude of BTreeMap in all respects.

-`moogle` provides a bimap type with four specializations.
-This data structure can stand in for a hashtable in programs where data is represented relationally.
-Specifically, it is equivalent to a junction table.
+Specifically: `moogle` provides an internal bimap type with four public specializations.
+Each is equivalent to a different kind of junction table.

 The four specializations are below: